Immutable Log Storage as a Service on Private and Public Blockchains: Literature Review

 Although blockchain technology has great potential and can be used in many disciplines, it is dealing with a number of challenges.
 The scalability remains the most critical challenge~\cite{zheng2016blockchain}.
 Blockchain heavily relies on consensus algorithms, like PoW, and such algorithms are computationally expensive.
 To overcome the scalability issues, a novel cryptocurrency scheme is suggested by~\cite{brucemini} where old transactions are removed from the blockchain, and a database holds the values of removed transactions.
 Although this solution reduces the size of the blockchain, it introduces the same trust issue that traditional databases are suffering from.

-In~\cite{eyal2016bitcoin}, Eyal et al. suggest redesigning the current structure of a blockchain.
+Eyal et al.~\cite{eyal2016bitcoin} suggest redesigning the current structure of a blockchain.
 In the redesigned model, known as Bitcoin-NG (next generation), conventional blocks are decoupled into two parts: the key block and microblocks.
 The key block is used for leader election, and the leader is responsible for microblock generation until a new leader appears.
-Once a node generates a key block, it becomes a leader and is allowed to generated microblocks.
-A microblock contains ledger entries and also a header that includes the reference to the previous block.
-Peculiarly, microblocks do not require PoW and only key blocks contribute to the length of the chain.
-While this approach is very different from current practices of the blockchain, the authors claim that Bitcoin-NG maintains all security features of the blockchain.